pverrecchia/Raspberry-Pi-weather-dashboard/README.md

 ## Part 3: Node.js server

 I chose to use Node.js together with the [Express framework](https://expressjs.com/en/starter/installing.html) to set up a basic web server that will allow other devices on the local network to access the data in the database.
-The Node.js (server.js) does a few things:
+The Node.js server does a few things:

-- Connects to the MySQL database in a manner similar to the script.
+- Connects to the MySQL database in a manner similar to the Python script.
 Useful info [here](https://www.w3schools.com/nodejs/nodejs_mysql.asp)
 - Listens on port 8080
-- Sets up a homepage to return an index.html
+- Sets up a homepage to return an index.html file
 - Sets up a very simple data handler that queries the MySQL database (optional but I wanted to try using a handler and query parameters)

 ### Part 3a: Automating server startup